angular-fullstack/generator-angular-fullstack/readme.md

 * MongoDB - Download and Install [MongoDB](https://www.mongodb.com/download-center#community) - If you plan on scaffolding your project with mongoose, you'll need mongoDB to be installed and have the `mongod` process running.
 * The project's JavaScript is written in ECMAScript 2015.
 If you're unfamiliar with the latest changes to the specification for JavaScript, check out http://es6-features.org/
+* [`node-gyp`](https://github.com/nodejs/node-gyp) - You'll likely need to be able to use `node-gyp`, Node's tool for compiling native add-ons (for things like database drivers).
+See its [Installation section](https://github.com/nodejs/node-gyp#installation) for more instructions.

 ## Supported Configurations